mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 **Example outputs from the model**

 Once we've trained the model and implemented the sampling algorithm, we can generate new MNIST digits!
+(See Appendix for the code used to generate new images).
 Below, is an example of the model generating a "5".
 As we examine the image across timesteps, we see it succesfully transform noise into a clear image!

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_example_MNIST_reverse_diffusion_5.png" alt="drawing" width="650"/></center>